dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/queries.md

 ````

 Most of these parameters can be set optionally:

 * `limitToResourceClass=resourceClassIRI` : this restricts the search to resources of the specified resource class and its subclasses.
-* `LimitToStandoffClass=standoffClassIRI` : this will force Knora to look for search terms that are marked up with the indicated standoff class.
+* `LimitToStandoffClass=standoffClassIRI` : this will force DSP-API to look for search terms that are marked up with the indicated standoff class.
 * `limitToProject=projectIRI` : this restricts the search to resources of the specified project.
 * `offset=Integer` : this parameter can be used to enable paging and to go through all the results request by request.
 The default value for the parameter `offset` is 0 which will return the first page of search results.
 Subsequent pages can be retrieved by increasing the parameter `offset` by one.
 This means, `offset=1` fetches the second page of serach results, `offset=2` the third, and so on.
 The amount of retrieved search results per page is defined in `app/v2` in the file `application.conf`.

 The first search parameter has to be preceded by a question mark `?` and any following parameter by an ampersand `&`.
 A search value must have a minimal length of three characters (default value) as defined in `app/v2` in the file `application.conf`.

 Wildcards may be used.

 * An ampersand `&` represents a single missing character.
 However, it has to be URL encoded as `%3F` because it has a special meaning in the URL syntax.
 * An asterisk `*` represents zero, one or multiple missing characters.
 The URL encode of an asterisk is `%2A`.